 They still wore stirrups.
 Cable was still new to some folks.
 The Braves were on The Superstation.
 And there was a baseball card shop in any town that had a few thousand people living in it, or nearby.

 Like thousands of others across the country, Jim Caple was a little caught up in the suddenly red hot card market as the 1980s headed toward the finish line.
 He bought a set of 1988 Topps cards and stuck them in a closet.
-Twenty-seven years later--still a bit of a collector--he opened it up for a peek into the past.
+Twenty-seven years later–still a bit of a collector–he opened it up for a peek into the past.

-We all know anything from 1988 is worth about what you might have paid for it back then--if that--but the industry and baseball itself was on the precipice of change.
+We all know anything from 1988 is worth about what you might have paid for it back then–if that–but the industry and baseball itself was on the precipice of change.

-Opening the box and peeking through the 700+ cards still lined up neatly inside--with no holograms or shiny coating--was a trip down memory lane.
+Opening the box and peeking through the 700+ cards still lined up neatly inside–with no holograms or shiny coating–was a trip down memory lane.

 It also revealed a lot of truths about what was to come.
 Here's his column, Off Base.